89th Academy Awards: Critical reviews

 The show received a mixed reception from media publications.
 Some media outlets were more critical and complained of repetitive jokes; Jeff Jensen of Entertainment Weekly complained that the show "didn't know when to stop and didn't know when to bail on stuff that wasn't working", and Kristi Turnquist of The Oregonian agreed and especially noted the repeated segments featuring actors discussing their favorite films at length to be "tedious and ill-advised".
 Writing for Time television critic Daniel D'Addario bemoaned that, "It was unfortunate that the evening's host didn't seem to share the evening's general embrace of humanity."

 Some media outlets reviewed the broadcast more positively with some praise for Kimmel.
 Variety television critic Sonia Saraiya praised Kimmel's performance writing that he "found a way to balance the telecast between that sensibility - the treacly self-satisfaction of sweeping orchestrals and tap dancing starlets."
 Chief television critics, Robert Bianco of USA Today and Frazier Moore from Associated Press applauded Kimmel's hosting saying he "was up to the challenge" while Moore added that the ceremony's induction of the montage of moviegoers shows that "Hollywood can surmount its share of walls."
 Brian Lowry of CNN gave an average critique of the ceremony but acclaimed Kimmel's hosting.
 Many critics praised the playful jabs between Kimmel and Matt Damon, who was introduced as Ben Affleck's unnamed guest as well as music being played over him.

 Rating and reception

-The American telecast on ABC drew an average of 33 million people over its length, which was a 4% decrease from the previous year.
+The American telecast on ABC drew an average of 32.9 million people over its length, which was a 4% decrease from the previous year.
 The show also earned lower Nielsen ratings compared to the previous ceremony with 22.4% of households watching over a 36 share.
 In addition, it received a lower 18–49 demo rating with a 9.1 rating over a 26 share.
 It also had the lowest U.S. viewership since the 80th ceremony in 2008, which averaged 32 million viewers.
-Nonetheless, it was the eighth most watched television broadcast in the United States in 2017.
+Nonetheless, it was the eighth most watched television broadcast in the United States in 2017, behind only sport events and the Donald Trump speech to a joint session of Congress.

 In July 2017, the ceremony presentation received six nominations for the 69th Primetime Creative Arts Emmys.
 The following month, the ceremony won two of those nominations for Outstanding Creative Achievement In Interactive Media within an Unscripted Program and for Outstanding Directing for a Variety Special (Glenn Weiss).